 The nutrients from our diet can be critical to the proper production and/or functions of some hormones.
-Here ’s a look at some of our faves.
+Here's a look:

-Omega-3: Omega-3 fatty acids including EPA and DHA are critical precursors of a number of hormones important for maintaining healthy and balanced immune function.
+- Omega-3: Omega-3 DHA is a critical precursor to a number of hormones important for maintaining healthy and balanced immune function.

 Getting your recommended nutrients might not keep you from having mood swings, but it is an important step toward ensuring that your body has everything it needs to regulate healthy hormone function.